zuesmajor/bastardkb-qmk/readme.md

 If you have any questions, feel free to reach out for help on the [Discord](https://bastardkb.com/discord).

-## Vial
+## Via

-[Vial](https://get.vial.today/) is an open-source cross-platform (Windows, Linux and Mac) GUI and a QMK fork for configuring your keyboard in real time.
+[Via](https://usevia.app) is an open-source cross-platform (Windows, Linux and Mac) GUI and a QMK fork for configuring your keyboard in real time.

 ![](https://raw.githubusercontent.com/BastardKb/bastardkb-qmk/main/assets/vial.png)

-It is compatible with the `vial` keymaps that can be downloaded from the [Releases](https://github.com/Bastardkb/bastardkb-qmk/releases/) section.
+It is compatible with the `via` keymaps that can be downloaded from the [Releases](https://github.com/Bastardkb/bastardkb-qmk/releases/) section.

-Steps to use Vial:
+Steps to use Via:

-1. [Download Vial](https://get.vial.today/download) from their website, install and open the application
+1. [Open Via](https://usevia.app) from their website, install and open the application
 1. Plug your keyboard in
 1. PC/Mac will detect the keyboard automatically
-1. Use the Vial interface to edit your keymap.
+1. Use the Via interface to edit your keymap.
 Changes are saved automatically.

 If you have any questions, feel free to reach out for help on the [Discord](https://bastardkb.com/discord).